 - Situation 1: You have backed up your Mac with Time Machine before you upgraded to macOS Catalina - go to Solution 1.

-- Situation 2: You didn't back up the Mac with Time Machine before you upgraded to macOS Catalina - go to Solution 2 or 3.
+- Situation 2: You didn't back up the Mac with Time Machine before you upgraded to macOS Catalina - go to Solution 2.

 Solution 1: Restore macOS Mojave from Catalina with Time Machine backups

 This process requires you having Time Machine backups of older versions of macOS before you upgraded to macOS Catalina.
 You can restore to macOS Mojave from those Time Machine backups directly.